 \subsection{Pedagogical Navigation Task}

 To build intuition for the kinds of failures test-time adaptation can address, we consider a simple 2D navigation task.

-The goal of this task is to go from the start point (left) to the green goal circle on the right without colliding with a wall~(\autoref{fig:toy_example}).
-The agent can control the velocity towards the next waypoint from any given x,y coordinate.
-Any path must pass through one of two doors, a wide or a narrow one.
-Using the wide door is easier as the trajectory does not have to be as precise.
+\textbf{Setup}.
+The goal of this task is to move from the start point~(left) to the green circle on the right without colliding with a wall~(\autoref{fig:toy_example}).
+The agent can only control its velocity.
+Any path must pass through one of the two gaps.
+Using the wide gap is easier as it requires less precision.

-The expert data used to train the base diffusion policy are constructed from successful trajectories traversing either of the two doors at equal proportion.
-We expect the trained diffusion policy to fail to produce precise enough trajectories to achieve high performance in this task.
-Evaluating the resulting diffusion policy on 1000 rollouts confirms our expectation with a success rate of 52\%.
-The majority of failures, shown in \autoref{fig:toy_example} result from the failure to navigate the narrow door.
+The expert data is constructed from successful trajectories traversing either of the two gaps in equal proportions.
+In order to create a suboptimal policy and verify if our method can improve it, we emulate real-world effects, like actuator noise, slipping, or unmodeled dynamics, via adding some small environment noise in the agent’s position at test time.
+Evaluating the resulting base diffusion policy on 1000 rollouts leads t a success rate of 52\%.
+The majority of failures, shown in \autoref{fig:toy_example} are attempts to traverse the narrow gap.

+\textbf{Verifier steering}.
 The evaluation trajectories are subsequently used to train a simple MLP classifier.
-The classifier is used during rollout in a Best-of-N fashion to select the highest scoring of 30 candidates sampled from the base policy.
-The steered policy is evaluated on 1000 rollouts and yields a success rate of 85.1\%.
+During rollout, we use the Best-of-N approach to select the highest scoring of 30 candidate actions.
+The steered policy is re-evaluated on 1000 rollouts and yields a success rate of 85.1\%.
 Expert demos and samples of generated trajectories from the unguided and guided policies respectively, are presented in \autoref{fig:toy_example}.

-In addition, we provide a visualization of the learned classifier landscape to showcase its preference at the start of a trajectory, in \autoref{fig:toy_classifier_landscape}.
-This demonstrates that already from the very beginning of a rollout, the classifier scores transitions that belong to the distribution mode corresponding to the wide door more highly.
-As a result, the guided policy is skewed to prefer the wide door.
-It is also notable that the generated trajectories from the guided policy form much tighter clusters and that seems to be the case for both distribution modes corresponding to the two doors.
-That increases the chance of success even for the narrow door.
+\textbf{Visualization}.
+To further investigate steering, we provide a visualization of the classifier to showcase its preference at the start of a trajectory in \autoref{fig:toy_classifier_landscape}.
+In the beginning of the rollout, the classifier scores transitions that belong to the distribution mode corresponding to the wide gap more highly.
+As a result, the guided policy is steered towards the wide gap.
+Furthermore the generated trajectories from the guided policy form much tighter clusters in both gaps.
+This increases the chance of success even for the narrow gap.